ninetailschris/bubble-reactor/README.md

 # bubble-reactor
 puzzle game made with three.js

+Project is still in very early stage
+For more information contact me on discord (Trizer#7250)